 Example question: “Does the company have subscriptions to any learning platforms?
 Is it OK to take a bit of time to learn new things on the job?”

 Watch out for: Vague replies, avoidance of the question.
-Anything that isn’t concrete or that speaks about a point in the unforeseeable future most of time will mean “Your time here is to work exclusively on our projects.”
+Anything that isn’t concrete or that speaks about a point in the unforeseeable future most of the time will mean “Your time here is to work exclusively on our projects.”
 Another thing to lookout for is when the employer says “I haven’t thought about it.”
-This is arguably one of the worst things that can be said, since it shows lack of interest on the employer’s side to invest in the developers or shows just plain ignorance.
+This is arguably one of the worst things that can be said, since it shows lack of interest on the employer’s side to invest in the developers or shows just the boss' plain ignorance of how software development works.

 It’s About Preparation, Not Luck